tynooo/python-cdk-locust/README.md

 Go to Cloud9 on the AWS Web console - this is your IDE in the cloud.

-On top right corner - Switch to the correct region on the left hand pane click on Your environments
+On top right corner - Switch to the correct region

+On the left hand pane click on Your environments

 Open the python_cdk_locust environment in Cloud9

 ![Cloud9 Environments](images/Cloud9_Envs.png)